computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 1. **Curriculum is designed to provide both breadth and depth in computer science**, while allowing for flexibility of specific upper-level course offerings to allow faculty to design new courses and adapt to specialties of new and visiting faculty.
-Our introductory sequence consists of 3 courses:  Introduction to Computer Science (CS21); Data Structures and Algorithms(35); and Introduction to Computer Systems(CS31).
-All of our upper-level courses are grouped into three groups: Theory and Algorithms; Systems; and Applications.
-We ensure breath in our major, by requiring all majors to take at least one course from each group.
+Our introductory sequence consists of 3 courses:  CS21 Introduction to Computer Science (our CS1); CS35:Data Structures and Algorithms(our CS2); and
+CS31: Introduction to Computer Systems.
+All of our upper-level courses are grouped into three groups: Theory; Systems; and Applications.
+We ensure breath in our major by requiring all majors to take at least one course from each group.
 Additionally, majors have upper-level elective requirements that provides an means for students to explore specific areas of interest in more depth.
 The figure below shows the design and prerequisite structure of